wandb/docs/docs/guides/track/limits.md

 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) receive higher rate limits than those on the Free plan.

-With the W&B Models SDK public API, the following message will appear in the terminal if a rate limit is reached:
+With the W&B Models SDK public API, the following message appears in the terminal when it reaches the rate limit:

 ```
 $ python train.py
 wandb: Network error (HTTPError), entering retry loop.